FilipeMCruz/sensae-console/docs/README.md

 ```

 This is the resource used to subscribe to changes in the gps location of a specific sensor registered in the network.

-### Overview

-Backend enpoints can only be access by the api gateway.
-Currently this are the available endpoints:

-- _$HOST_/api/sharespot-location-tracking-backend/graphql - [info](#Tracking-Devices-Backend-API)